 Along with international sculpting stars such as Constantin Brâncuși, Barbara Hepworth, Niki de Saint Phalle, and many, many moore…sorry: more.

 An Open Air Museum for All the Children – Big and Small

-Even those who cannot be amazed by the art as such won’t regret their visit to the Open Air Museum since there is so much fun stuff to explore; like for instance a below ground level maze that has to be traversed.
+Even those who cannot be amazed by the art as such won’t regret their visit to the Open Air Museum since there is so much fun stuff to explore; for instance, a below-ground level maze that has to be traversed.

-Or a vertiginous tower which has to be climbed.
+Or a vertiginous tower that has to be climbed.
 French artist Gabriel Loire created the Symphonic Sculpture that visitors can climb over a spiral staircase to the top.

 If you are not afraid of heights, you’ll be able to admire Loire’s beautiful work made from colorful stained glass.

-On top of the tower is an observatory that grants you a view of the wonderful sceneries.
+On top of the tower is an observatory that grants you a view of the wonderful scenery.